Are you after bike lights for night riding?

 It comes with 800 lumens and 4 lighting modes - high, low, flashing and auto.

-Being an intelligent headlight, it pairs with the Garmin Edge computers, allowing it to adjust the light beams according to your speed.
+Being an intelligent headlight, it pairs with the Garmin Edge computers, allowing it to adjust the light beam pattern according to your speed.

 The faster your speed is, the farther away it shines and vice versa.

 This award winning headlight from See Sense packs a lot of features in it when paired with your smartphone.

 Through the app, you can customise the brightness, flash patterns and light modes.
 It also has an anti-theft alert and can send crash notification to your nominated contact.

 Coming in at 420 lumens, powered by 2x 210 lumens LED lights, it's ideal for riding around urban areas.

 3. Cycliq Fly12

 The unique thing bout the Fly12 is it combines a headlight with a HD bike camera.

 The ultra wide angle camera (135˚field of view) records audio and video at full HD at 1080p, 60fps.
 It also has a High Dynamic Range (HDR) option which allows you to record videos with amazing clarity under difficult conditions.

 It can connect automatically when connected to the Garmin Edge computers via ANT+, or to your smartphone via Bluetooth.